prio101/cv_analysis/README.md

 - Projects
 - Certifications

-After extracting the information, the application will store and display the information in a structured format.
+After extracting the information, the application will store retrieve clips of the dataset and will save in Vector database.
 Also this will enable the User to interact to the extracted information via a chat interface.

 ## Technologies Used:
 - Python [Version: 3.10.x]
-- Django
+- Django [Version: 4.x.x]
 - S3 Storage (AWS/Minio/Digital Ocean)
 - Django Rest Framework
-- NEXT.js
-- React.js
+- NEXT.js ( Chat UI ) Based on the SSR (Server Side Rendering) with React
-- Tailwind CSS
+- Tailwind CSS (For Styling)
-- POSTGRESQL
+- POSTGRESQL (Database)
 - Celery
 - Redis
 - OCR (Tesseract)